Learn best practices to secure your Cloudflare-enabled site from DDoS attacks.

 - Remove wildcard records within Free, Pro, or Business domains because they expose your origin IP address.
 Cloudflare only protects wildcard records for domains on Enterprise plans.

-Explicitly block traffic not originating from Cloudflare or your trusted partners, vendors, or application IP addresses.
+- It is important that your origin web server allowlist Cloudflare IPs and explicitly blocks traffic not from Cloudflare or your trusted partner, vendor, or application IP addresses.

 Restore original visitor IPs in your origin server logs

 To see the real IPs behind an attack, restore the original visitor IPs in your origin server logs.
 Otherwise, all traffic lists Cloudflare’s IPs in your logs.
 Cloudflare always includes the original visitor IP address in the request, as an HTTP header.
 Inform your hosting provider that you use a reverse proxy and that all traffic will come from Cloudflare’s IPs when looking at current connections.

 Change server IP addresses after moving site to Cloudflare

 Cloudflare hides your origin server IP addresses for traffic you proxy to Cloudflare.
 As an extra security precaution, we recommend contacting your hosting provider and requesting new origin server IPs.

 Use Rate Limiting to prevent brute force and Layer 7 DDoS attacks